Bangladesh–Pakistan relations: Unresolved issues of 1971

 In October 2024, Bangladeshi Foreign Adviser Md.
 Touhid Hossain said that it would be easier to normalize relations if Pakistan apologizes for the events of '71.
-On 19 December 2024, Chief Adviser of Bangladesh Muhammad Yunus and Prime Minister of Pakistan Shehbaz Sharif met on the side-lines of D8 summit in Egypt, where Yunus urged Sharif to resolve the unsolved issues of 1971.
-Sharif asserted that main issues had been resolved though 1974 Shimla Agreement and if there were other outstanding issues, he also would have liked to overview.
+On 19 December 2024, Chief Adviser of Bangladesh Muhammad Yunus and Prime Minister of Pakistan Shehbaz Sharif met on the sidelines of the D8 summit in Egypt, where Yunus urged Sharif to resolve the unsolved issues of 1971.
+Sharif asserted that main issues had been resolved though the 1974 Shimla Agreement, and if there were other outstanding issues, he also would have liked an overview.
 The two leaders also expressed their desire to extend cooperation in new areas such as the sugar industry and dengue management.

 On 17 April 2025, Bangladesh again demanded a formal public apology from Pakistan for the atrocities committed against it during the 1971 Liberation War.
-Bangladesh also reiterated its demand for the repayment of $4.5 billion it claims is owed by Pakistan, the repatriation of more than 300,000 stranded Pakistanis, the equitable distribution of undivided Pakistan’s financial and institutional assets, and the long-ignored transfer of international aid originally meant for victims of the 1970 Bhola cyclone.
+Bangladesh also reiterated its demand for the repayment of $4.5 billion it claims is owed by Pakistan, the repatriation of more than 300,000 stranded Pakistanis, the equitable distribution of undivided Pakistan's financial and institutional assets, and the long-ignored transfer of international aid originally meant for victims of the 1970 Bhola cyclone.
 Bangladeshi Foreign Secretary Md.
 Jashim Uddin stated that the country had raised "historically unresolved issues" with Pakistan during his meeting with Pakistani counterpart Amna Baloch at the Padma State Guest House.
-According to Dr. Moonis Ahmar, professor of international relations at the University of Karachi, while Pakistan has agreed to "symbolically" discuss the issue, "it doesn't mean that Pakistan will accept those demands."
+According to Moonis Ahmar, professor of international relations at the University of Karachi, while Pakistan has agreed to "symbolically" discuss the issue, "it doesn't mean that Pakistan will accept those demands."

 Residency issues

 Bengalis in Pakistan

-There has been a presence of people from modern day Bangladesh in present-day Pakistan going back generations, even during the times of the British Raj.
+There has been a presence of people from modern-day Bangladesh in present-day Pakistan going back generations, even during the times of the British Raj.
 This continued from 1971 onwards and extended into the 1980s, when massive numbers of Bangladeshis entered Pakistan.
 This led to a crackdown by the government of Benazir Bhutto in the 1990s, after public resentment and complaints of crime and social unrest.
 Today, there are about an estimated two million unregistered Bangladeshis in Pakistan.
-There has been a small number of Bangladeshi expatriate students studying in Pakistan but that number has been on the decline mainly due to security concerns in the country.
+There has been a small number of Bangladeshi expatriate students studying in Pakistan, but that number has been on the decline, mainly due to security concerns in the country.

 An estimated two million ethnic Bengalis in Pakistan, many of whom have lived there since before 1971, face systemic discrimination and exploitation.
 Despite being born in the country, they are denied citizenship, voting rights, and access to public services like education and healthcare.
-The digitization of ID cards and creation of NARA in 2000 reclassified many as “aliens,” stripping them of legal identity.
-Successive governments.
+The digitization of ID cards and creation of NARA in 2000 reclassified many as "aliens," stripping them of legal identity.
 Statelessness pushes Bengali children into poverty and marginalization, with blocked futures.
-Advocacy groups continue to demand recognition, but Pakistan’s bureaucracy perpetuates their exclusion and human rights violations.
+Advocacy groups continue to demand recognition, but Pakistan's bureaucracy perpetuates their exclusion and human rights violations.